GeekTantra/audiowiki/trunk/web/admin/README.txt

-The admin interface requires a hard or soft link to the Asterisk "sounds" directory.
-On the Boston Audio Wiki server, it is:
-/var/lib/asterisk/sounds.

 In a database called 'audiowikiIndia', there needs to be a comments table, created by the following script:

 DROP TABLE IF EXISTS `comments`;
 CREATE TABLE `comments` (